act-rules/act-rules.github.io/_rules/css-orientation-lock-media-queries.md

 ### Applicability

-The rule applies to any `element` that is [visible](#visible).
+The rule applies to any `element` that is [visible](#visible) and has CSS media query styles targeting the display orientation.

 ### Expectation

-Each target element does not have any `CSS` media queries applied, that locks the page content to a specific display orientation.
+Each target element does not restrict its view and operation to a single display orientation, unless a specific display orientation is [essential](https://www.w3.org/TR/WCAG21/#dfn-essential).

 **Note:** Examples where a particular display orientation may be [essential](https://www.w3.org/TR/WCAG21/#dfn-essential) are a bank check, a piano application, slides for a projector or television, or virtual reality content where binary display orientation is not applicable.